 Substitute Gene’s story with your own and use these same steps to help yourself and other competitive players of all levels eliminate about every type of golf yip you can imagine.

+Whether you’re a college player, professional, or just a recreational golfer, you can grow past your challenges.
 The keys to your success will be a positive attitude and personal insight into the origins of your golf yips… and a sincere willingness to try.

+Chip yips aren’t as common as issues putting, and are about as common as yips hitting off a tee.
 We encourage you to replace Gene’s story and quotes with your own.
 Open your mind to all the steps and give them a great try, as fixing your golf yips could be just what you need to take that next step.

 Golf yips can be difficult to conquer as they have both physical and mental roots, but hard work and dedication to your practice can make big change.
 If you need help fixing your yips, we can offer more advice.
 Contact us to start getting expert mental game coaching and advice.